Norway Debate: Churchill winds up for the Government

-Churchill sat down but the rowdiness continued with catcalls from both sides of the House and Chips Channon later wrote that it was "like bedlam".
+Churchill sat down but the rowdiness continued with catcalls from both sides of the House and Chips Channon later wrote that it was "like Bedlam".
 Labour's Hugh Dalton wrote that a good deal of riot developed, some of it rather stupid, towards the end of the speech.

 Division

 At 23:00, the Speaker rose to put the question "that this House do now adjourn".
 There was minimal dissent and he announced the division, calling for the Lobby to be cleared.
 The division was in effect a no confidence motion or, as Churchill called it in his closing speech, a vote of censure.
 Of the total 615 members, it has been estimated that more than 550 were present when the division was called but only 481 voted.

-The government's notional majority was 213, but 41 members who normally supported the government voted with the Opposition while an estimated 60 other Conservatives deliberately abstained.
-The government still won the vote by 281 to 200, but their majority was reduced to 81.
+The government's notional majority was 213, but 41 members who normally supported the government voted with the Opposition, while an estimated 60 other Conservatives deliberately abstained.
+The government still won the vote by 281 to 200, but its majority was reduced to 81.
 Jenkins says that would have been perfectly sustainable in most circumstances, but not when Britain was losing the war and it was clear that unity and leadership were so obviously lacking.
-In these circumstances, the reversal was devastating and Chamberlain left the chamber pale and grim.
+In these circumstances the reversal was devastating, and Chamberlain left the chamber pale and grim.

 Among the Conservatives, Chips Channon and other Chamberlain supporters shouted "Quislings" and "Rats" at the rebels, who replied with taunts of "Yes-men".
-Labour's Josiah Wedgwood led the singing of "Rule Britannia", joined by Conservative rebel Harold Macmillan of the Noes; that gave way to cries of "Go!" as Chamberlain left the Chamber.
+Labour's Josiah Wedgwood led the singing of "Rule Britannia", joined by Conservative rebel Harold Macmillan of the Noes; that gave way to cries of "Go!" as Chamberlain left the chamber.
 Amery, Keyes, Macmillan and Boothby were among the rebels voting with Labour.
-Others were Nancy Astor, John Profumo, Quintin Hogg, Leslie Hore-Belisha and Edward Spears, but not some expected dissidents such as Duncan Sandys, who abstained, and Brendan Bracken who, in Jenkins' words, "followed [Churchill's] example rather than his interest and voted with the government".
-Colville in his diary said the government were "fairly satisfied" but acknowledged that reconstruction of the Cabinet was necessary.
-He wrote that "the shock they have received may be a healthy one".
+Others were Nancy Astor, John Profumo, Quintin Hogg, Leslie Hore-Belisha and Edward Spears but not some expected dissidents such as Duncan Sandys, who abstained, and Brendan Bracken who, in Jenkins's words, "followed [Churchill's] example rather than his interest and voted with the government".
+Colville in his diary wrote that the government was "fairly satisfied" but acknowledged that reconstruction of the Cabinet was necessary; "the shock they have received may be a healthy one".